Today (October 18, 2017): Review of Belmond Hotel Cipriani in Venice, Italy.

 - Read my tips for preparing your trip in time.

 BEST TIME TO VISIT

 Late spring and early summer are the best times to visit Venice as far as weather is concerned.
 But the city during these beautiful warm days is packed with tourists, meaning that there can be long waits to enter museums and sights.
 Also during this peak time, finding accommodations – budget or otherwise – can be a challenge.
 In summer, the city can be oppressively hot, the canals ripe with odor, and the inevitable mosquitoes are bothersome.
 Venice’s location, in northern Italy on the Adriatic Sea, means that the city has colder, longer winters.
 While winter can be a great time of year to visit, especially in terms of getting a bargain and avoiding crowds, it can be harsh (the winds that whip off the Adriatic and down the alleyways are bone-chilling).

 Venice is served by 2 airports.

 - Venice Marco Polo Airport is located 8 km (5 mi) north of the city and it served by most European full-service carriers (click here for a direct link to their websites) as well as by some non-European airlines.
-Check the Wikipedia page of Venice Marco Polo Airport for an updated list of airlines that offer direct flights to Venice.
+Check the Wikipedia page of Venice Marco Polo Airport for a continuously updated list of airlines that offer direct flights to Venice.

 - Treviso Airport is located 20 km (12 mi) from the Venice city center and is served by some European low-cost carriers (click here for a direct link to their websites).
-Check the Wikipedia page of Treviso Airport for an updated list of airlines that offer direct flights to Treviso.
+Check the Wikipedia page of Treviso Airport for a continuously updated list of airlines that offer direct flights to Treviso.